lukesturgeon/SyntheticAerialRobotics/README.md

 ##### single_stepper_controller
 A working sketch that includes all basic interface elements necessary to interact with a single motor.

+##### SyntheticAerialRoboticsInterface
+A working sketch to visualise and measure the position of the actor in 3D space.
+Using real-world measurements in MM to construct the box, all values afterwards will work at that scale.

 ---

 ## Datasheets ##